-Delicious Cast Iron Grilled Skillet Cornbread will help keep the heat out of the house when those summer temperatures soar.
-This recipe is perfect for outdoor entertaining and will please even the pickiest eater.
+Delicious Cast Iron Skillet Cornbread will help keep the heat out of the house when those summer temperatures soar.
+This BBQ side dish recipe is perfect for outdoor entertaining no matter what you're serving!

 Ever wonder how you can turn your backyard grill into a backyard oven?
 I'm here to show you just how easy it is to do, and you probably have the items you need already at your disposal.